-Affirmative Action/Title IX Coordinator Isothermal Community College P.O.
+Director of Administrative Services Isothermal Community College P.O.
 Box 804 Spindale, NC 28160-0804

 Sexual Harassment Policy

 Isothermal Community College is committed to providing and promoting an atmosphere in which employees realize their maximum potential in the workplace and students can engage fully in the learning process.
 Accordingly, sexual harassment by and of both employees and students is prohibited by this policy.